glennjones/microformat-shiv/exmaples/README.md

 ### Firefox
-This directory contains both a binary .xpi file and the source files to create the addon.
-Either:

-* Drag the microformatshiv.xpi file from the binaries directory into Firefox

-or
+There a few more steps to installing the Firefox addon:

 * Install the `cfx` application from [https://ftp.mozilla.org/pub/mozilla.org/labs/jetpack/jetpack-sdk-latest.zip](https://ftp.mozilla.org/pub/mozilla.org/labs/jetpack/jetpack-sdk-latest.zip)
 * Extract the file contents wherever you choose, and navigate to the root directory of the SDK with a shell/command prompt.
 For example: